iguessthislldo/opendds-devguide-converter/devguide/internet_enabled_rtps.rst

 The RtpsRelay itself is an OpenDDS application.
 The source code is located in ``tools/rtpsrelay``.
+Security must be enabled to build the RtpsRelay.
+See section :ref:`Building OpenDDS with Security Enabled`.
 Each RtpsRelay process has a set of ports for exchanging RTPS messages with the participants called the "vertical" ports and a set of ports for exchanging RTPS messages with other relays called the “horizontal” ports.

-* ``-VerticalAddress ADDRESSDetermines the base network address used for receiving RTPS messages from the participants.`` ``By default, the relay listens on 0.0.0.0:4444 for SPDP messages, 0.0.0.0:4445 for SEDP messages, and 0.0.0.0.4446 for data messages.``
+The RtpsRelay contains an embedded webserver called the meta discovery server.
+The webserver has the following endpoints:

+* ``/configResponds with configured content and content type.`` ``See -MetaDiscovery options below.``
+  ``Potential client participants can download the necessary configuration from this endpoint.``

+* /``healthcheck`` Responds with HTTP 200 (OK) or 503 (Service Unavailable) if thread monitoring is enabled and the RtpsRelay is not admitting new client participants.
+  Load balancers can use this endpoint to route new client participants to an available RtpsRelay instance.

+The command-line options for the RtpsRelay:

+* ``-Id STRINGThe Id option is mandatory and is a unique id associated with all topics published by the relay.``

 * ``-HorizontalAddress ADDRESS`` Determines the base network address used for receiving RTPS message from other relays.
   By default, the relay listens on the first IP network and uses port 11444 for SPDP messages, 11445 for SEDP messages, and 11446 for data messages.

+* ``-VerticalAddress ADDRESS`` Determines the base network address used for receiving RTPS messages from the participants.
+  By default, the relay listens on 0.0.0.0:4444 for SPDP messages, 0.0.0.0:4445 for SEDP messages, and 0.0.0.0.4446 for data messages.

 * ``-RelayDomain DOMAIN`` Sets the DDS domain used by the Relay Participant.
   The default is 0.